tullom/ec-test-app/README.md

 devcon install ectest.inf ACPI\ACPI1234
 ```

 You will get a pop-up saying that the certificate is not tested and you can choose to install anyways.
-Otherwise if you install certificate in your certstore under tursted root you won't get this.
+Otherwise if you install certificate in your certstore under trusted root you won't get this.
 To run the test you can simply use the following
 ```
 E:\>ectest -acpi \_SB.ECT0.TFST